 Designing Your Site

 The home page on your site is one of the most important landing pages.
 It should be engaging and direct.
 Provide a clear overview of your services, include prominent CTAs, and incorporate imagery that will resonate with your target demographic.
 Build out robust content for your service pages as well, with a dedicated page for each key service you provide.
 In all of your content, clearly outline your offering and highlight any key advantages of working with you compared to your competitors.
-And don’t forget to include a prominent contact page and/or contact forms, so you can actually capture leads!
+And don’t forget to include a prominent contact page and/or contact forms, so you can capture leads.

 Your website should be optimized for both desktop and mobile viewing, and your page load speed should be fast.
-53% of web traffic comes from mobile users, and the majority of users will abandon a site if it takes more than three seconds to load.
+Fifty-three percent of web traffic comes from mobile users, and the majority of users will abandon a site if it takes more than three seconds to load.
 The good news is that most modern web design platforms offer mobile-adaptive themes, which can adjust your site seamlessly for both mobile and desktop viewing.

 Add a Video to Tell Your Story